Out of This World (American TV series)

 Out of This World is an American fantasy sitcom about a teenage girl who is half alien, which gives her unique supernatural powers.
 It first aired in syndication from September 17, 1987, and ended on May 25, 1991.
+The series stars Maureen Flannigan as Evie Garland and Donna Pescow as her mother, with Burt Reynolds providing the uncredited voice of her alien father, who communicates with Evie through a device called "the Cube."
+Produced by Bob Booker Productions and MCA TV, the show ran for four seasons and 96 episodes.

 During its first season, the series was originally part of NBC's Prime Time Begins at 7:30 campaign, in which the network's owned-and-operated stations would run first-run sitcoms in the 7:30–8:00 p.m. time slot to counter-program competing stations' game shows, sitcom reruns and other offerings.
 Out of This World was rotated with four other shows: the original series Marblehead Manor and She's the Sheriff, a syndicated revival of the 1983 sitcom We Got It Made, and a television adaptation of the play You Can't Take It with You.
 NBC ended the experiment after the 1987–88 season due to the low ratings put up by three of the series, which were cancelled.
 Out of This World was renewed, as was She's the Sheriff.

 After its first season, Out of This World began airing primarily on weekends.
 Despite receiving mostly negative reviews from critics, it lasted three more seasons.